User Manual

 Access Permissions

-Apple has introduced new requirements for Apps to be sold on the App Store.
-These now require us to ask for your explicit permission to read certain files on your computer.
+Apple has introduced strict requirements for Apps to be sold on the App Store.
+Amongst other things, these require us to ask for your explicit permission to read certain files on your computer.
 Obviously, we need to read your music files in order to be able to play them.
 Apple requires that we seek those permissions in the following manner.

-If at any time you add additional files to your iTunes Library, located in a directory to which these access permissions have not previously been granted, BitPerfect will not be able to play those files.
-To correct this, you can re-run the permissions dialog at any time by selecting “Change Music Directory” from the BitPerfect status bar menu.
-Please note that this only affects users who have specifically set up iTunes to have the music files managed by the user.
+If at any time you add additional files to your iTunes Library, located in a folder to which these access permissions have not previously been granted, BitPerfect will not be able to play those files.
+To fix this, you can re-run the permissions dialog at any time by selecting “Change Music Directory” from the BitPerfect menu bar menu.
+Please note that this only affects users who have specifically set up iTunes to have their music files managed by the user.
 If you are uncertain, look in iTunes’ Preferences, under the Advanced section – if you have checked “Copy files to iTunes Media Folder when adding to library”, then you will not have to worry about this.

 AirPlay

-**Please read the above paragraph once more, to be sure you understand it ... :)**
+**Please read the AirPlay section once more to be sure you understand it, if you plan on using AirPlay**

-BitPerfect cannot support Home Sharing or iTunes Match.
+BitPerfect cannot support Streaming Music Sources such as TIDAL, Spotify, Home Sharing, or Apple Music.
 This is because BitPerfect needs to receive from iTunes the full path and name of the music file in order to be able to load it into memory.
-With a Home Sharing network, iTunes does not supply BitPerfect with an accessible file path.
-BitPerfect cannot therefore load the file, and so it returns playback responsibility to iTunes.
-With iTunes Match, music is streamed from the Cloud – so there is no file anywhere for BitPerfect to load.
-When using either of those services, even if BitPerfect is running, it will be iTunes that is playing the file (the BitPerfect status bar icon will be black).
+With a Home Sharing network, iTunes does not supply BitPerfect with an accessible file path - BitPerfect cannot therefore load the file, and so it returns playback responsibility to iTunes.
+With TIDAL, Spotify and Apple Music, music is streamed from the Cloud – so there is no file anywhere for BitPerfect to load.
+When using any of those services, even if BitPerfect is running, it will be iTunes that is playing the file (the BitPerfect Menu Bar Icon will be black).

 Volume Control